|QTAC Code||Direct Entry to CHC|

 CHC provides sample unit outlines for each unit offered in this course.
 Should you wish to view the latest version of a unit outline, please contact the Course Coordinator via the School of Ministries Administration Office at email@example.com.

-In planning their courses, students must consult their School Handbooks for information regarding course rules and requirements, including unit prerequisite requirements.
+In planning their courses, students must consult the relevant Courses Handbook for information regarding course rules and requirements, including unit prerequisite requirements.

 |Unit Summary||Sample Unit Outline|